MicrosoftDocs/windows-ai-docs/docs/integrate-model.md

 ## Load models

 > [!IMPORTANT]
-> Windows ML requires ONNX version 1.2.2.
+> Windows ML requires ONNX models, version 1.2. or higher.

 Once you [get a trained ONNX model](get-onnx-model.md), you'll distribute the .onnx model file(s) with your app.
 You can include the .onnx file(s) in your APPX package, or, for desktop apps, they can be anywhere your app can access on the hard drive.